voxpupuli/voxpupuli.github.io/_posts/2026-04-16-openvox-releases-at-speed-of-light.md

 hiera-eyaml is present on the server:
 ```

+Bug analysis showed that the base64 dependency declaration is needed for Ruby 3.4/4 because it moved from a default gem to a bundled gem, but 0.3 is too new for the default gem version in Ruby 3.2, so it caused issues in OpenVox 8.

 The community reacted and fixed the bug with the following commits:

 - [hiera-eyaml - April 15 2026 at 7:15 PM CEST](https://github.com/voxpupuli/hiera-eyaml/commit/cd64af6580b9d2e30d6b90bf78c442f4db711b1e)